 Obviously, there is also the self-esteem aspect in all of this.
 It’s not a shock that I don’t think super-highly of myself right now.
 This isn’t un-expected, but the severity of it is.
 I’d say that it’s spread into a general lack of faith in my ability to make decisions, especially when it relates to money.
 My stomach is in knots about spending money on even the tiniest thing — regardless of if it’s a necessity, or something I’ve budgeted/saved for, very carefully, and can afford it.
 I’m going to have to get over this, but it’s going to be hard.
-At the end of all of this, I’m probably going to feel very uncomfortable with the amount of extra income I’m going to have (since, to be honest, right now I’m slamming down close to a grand each month towards the debt and interest).
-It’s almost unfathomable to me that one day this will all be *extra* money, that I’ll be entitled to spend again, that I’m actually going to be able to have some freedom again.
+At the end of all of this, I’m probably going to feel almost uncomfortable with the amount of extra income I’m going to have, since I’m currently slamming down close to a grand each month towards the debt and interest.
+It’s almost unfathomable to me that one day this will all be *extra* money, that I’ll be entitled to spend again, that I’m actually going to be able to have some freedom.
 I’m petrified of messing up and don’t trust myself.
 It sucks the fun out of it.
-Sigh.

 I’m not sure if anyone out there can relate to this.
 Any words of wisdom or tidbits or advice are always welcome 😉